 Plant labels are vital to the curation of the Garden’s collections.
 Not only are they a convenient way of providing information, they also link the particular plant to its record, stored on the Garden’s plant database (IrisBG) using a unique number called an accession number.

 Accession Number: The long number at the top left of our plant labels is the accession number.
 The first four digits of the number show the year the plant was accessioned, the last four numbers are sequential numbers.
-For example, Quercus shumardii on the Main Lawn has the accession number 19900936 A. This young Oak was accessioned in 1990 and was the 936th plant accessioned that year.
-The ‘A’ indicates it is the first accession (if there were other oaks from the same accession planted elsewhere in the Garden, they would be ‘B’, ‘C’ etc).
+For example, Potentilla erecta has the accession number 20173471*B. This tormentil was accessioned in 2017 and was the 3471th plant accessioned that year.
+The ‘B’ indicates it is the second accession (there is another tormentil from the same accession planted elsewhere in the Garden, it gets the qualifier “A”).
 The major exception to this rule is where information about particular plants has been lost or where the plants, particularly many of the trees on the Main Walk that were planted in the 1840s, pre-date accession records.
 In this instance, their accession numbers start with 1000.

 The Garden now gives a unique number to each accession.
 Therefore, any group of accessions which consisted of different taxa have had additional numbers added to the accession number to make them unique.
 For example, the young Cedrus deodara (deodar) by the fountain is 197800205A, was accessioned in 1978 and was the 20th accession but has had a “5” added to make the number unique.

 Family: The plant family is shown at the top right of the label.